EU gives green light to Hungary aid talks

 Hungary's forint surged near to a two-month high against the euro in response.
 The Budapest stock market jumped more than 4 percent and the government's cost of borrowing over 10 years from bond markets fell by almost 0.8 percentage points to less than 8 percent.

-The Commission said no date had yet been set for talks.
-It also said it was asking the European Court of Justice to rule on Budapest's decision to revise laws on data privacy and the retirement age of judges.
+The Commission said no date had yet been set for talks and it also said it was asking the European Court of Justice to rule on Budapest's decision to revise laws on data privacy and the retirement age of judges.

 These issues will not hold up IMF loan talks, but given the lack of trust on both sides, analysts sounded a cautious note.